-Rose nodded and they both looked up and to the right when they heard a bit of squabbling.
-Mickey was following Martha to her car, his hands in his pockets, obviously arguing with the medical examiner, who was trying to simultaneously talk to both him and someone on her mobile phone.
+Rose nodded and they both looked up when they heard a bit of squabbling.
+Mickey followed Martha to her car, his hands in his pockets, obviously arguing with the medical examiner, who was trying to simultaneously talk to both him and someone on her mobile phone.

 "Bit early for arguing," the Doctor said.

 "Don't I know it," Rose said.
 She frowned slightly and said, "What do you suppose it's about?"

 "Dunno," the Doctor shrugged.
 "Could be anything, really.
 They usually get along well."

 "Yeah," Rose said, turning to the Doctor, "until now."